meri-leeworthy/meri-garden-astro/src/posts/Design Tokens and Constraint Based Design.md

 ---
-title: Design Tokens and Constraint Based Design
+title: 'Design Tokens and Constraint Based Design'
-isPublished: true
+isPublished: 'true'
-date: "20211106"
+date: '20211106'
-image: metal-type.png
+image: 'metal-type.png'
-alt: A box of metal movable type characters sorted by letter
+alt: 'A box of metal movable type characters sorted by letter'
-tags:
+tags: 'projects,design'
-  - projects
-  - design
+slug: 'design-tokens-and-constraint-based-design'
 ---

 _This post is based on a presentation I gave while in-batch at the Recurse